scarryhott/Kantian-IVI/FRACTAL_KAKEYA_ANALYSIS.md

    - Cascade through scales (zoom propagation)
    - Phase-coherent emission (neural synchrony)

+4. **Noumenal Freedom (non-prediction)**
+   - No Kakeya-style minimal-volume constraint is expected purely within the complex fiber
+   - Observables that depend only on complex phases may therefore display dissonant or non-convergent behaviour
+   - Detecting such openness would confirm the theorised failure of Kakeya preservation away from the real slice

 ---

 ## Experimental Tests

 ### Test 1: Multi-Scale Grain Tomography

+*Phenomenal observable: probes Kakeya coherence after projecting lensing data onto the real slice.*

 **Method**: Analyze lensing at multiple scales simultaneously